profile curation and automated feeds by GRRL! updated: January 25, 2026

 FACTIOD:

-Jasmine's full bio:
+Jasmine's bio:

 Jasmine Salinas is the fastest woman of color in motorsports and the first to compete in NHRA Top Fuel, racing alongside her father Mike Salinas as the sport’s first father-daughter duo in the class.